 This is not about rolling back anyone’s gains.
-Rather, it’s about not rolling them forward, such that we must live under a permanent regime of including the formerly excluded (whoever they might be) and vilifying their putative oppressors (however tolerant they thought they already were).
+Rather, it’s about not rolling them forward, such that we must live under a permanent regime of including the formerly excluded (however they define their exclusion) and vilifying their putative oppressors (however tolerant they thought they already were).
 Indeed, it sometimes seems as if the numerous variants of LGBTQ descriptors derive less from genuine human typology as from a quest for otherwise comfortable people to reinvent themselves as persecuted minorities.
 The African-American civil rights campaigns of the 1950s and 60s demanded treatment as equal citizens despite superficial differences, whereas today’s movements on behalf of “otherness” appear to demand different treatment because of equal citizenship.
-That is, the more unconventional you are relative to everyone else, the more everyone else is obligated to be supportive of your unconventionality.
-The civil rights marchers didn’t want to be disadvantaged by the color of their skin, but lifestyle liberals don’t want to be disadvantaged by anything at all.
-Under this ideology, identity, any identity, is owed the full protection of the state.
+That is, the more unconventional you are relative to everyone else, the more everyone else is obligated to support your unconventionality.
+The civil rights marchers didn’t want to be disadvantaged by the color of their skin, but contemporary activists don’t want to be disadvantaged by anything at all.
+Under this ideology, personal identity – no matter how personal – is owed the full protection of the state.